portlandcodeschool/pcs-primer-exercise/instructions.md

 **Question for discussion:**

-* *Is an HTML5 [`<section>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/section) element appropriate for this full page container or is the `<div>` element the right choice?* To answer, consider [the specification](http://www.w3.org/TR/html5/sections.html#the-section-element) where it says, "The section element is not a generic container element.
+*Is an HTML5 [`<section>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/section) element appropriate for this full page container or is the `<div>` element the right choice?* To answer, consider [the specification](http://www.w3.org/TR/html5/sections.html#the-section-element) where it says, "The section element is not a generic container element.
 When an element is needed only for styling purposes or as a convenience for scripting, authors are encouraged to use the `div` element instead.
 A general rule is that the section element is appropriate only if the element's contents would be listed explicitly in the document's outline."

 The background of the page (everything outside the container div) should be either white, black, or the darkest color of the color palette.

 Notice that there are healthy margins around all of the elements inside the container.
-This provides "whitespace" among the content that opens up the design, lets it "breathe", and leads to a more engaging customer experience.
+This provides negative space (or, what print designers used to call "whitespace") among the content that opens up the design, lets it "breathe", and leads to a more engaging customer experience.

 ##The Header

-The header div now contains the site title in an h1 container, the site tagline in an an h2 container, and the logo.
+The header div now contains the site title in an `<h1>` container, the site tagline in an an `<h2>` container, and the logo.
 The logo should float to the right.
 The header should appear on every page.
 Use an HTML5 [`<header>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/header) element to define this section.

 ##The Navigation Panel